HDFGroup/hdf5/doc/file-locking.md

 nodes that we use to locate data in the file.
 Problems arise when parent objects are flushed to storage before child objects.
-If a reader tries to load unflushed children, the object's file offset could point at garbage and it will encounter library failures as it tries to access the non-existant objects.
+If a reader tries to load unflushed children, the object's file offset could point at garbage and it will encounter library failures as it tries to access the non-existent objects.

 Keep in mind that the HDF5 library is not analogous to a database server.
 The